ibm-cloud-docs/FileStorage/faqs.md

 {: faq}
 {: #inodes}

-Typically, when volumes are provisioned, they are allotted the maximum inode count for the size that you ordered.
+Typically, when volumes are provisioned, the maximum inode count for the size that you ordered is allotted to the volumes.
 The maximum inode count grows automatically as the volume grows.
 If the inodes count does not increase after you expanded a volume, submit a [support case](/unifiedsupport/cases/add){: external}.

 ## I am unable to upgrade storage.
 What can affect the ability to upgrade or expand storage?
 {: faq}